jdmedlock/arcadegame/README.md

 The game is won when the player's avatar reaches the water.
 However, if the avatar collides with a bug the game is lost.
 At the end of a game they players score is updated and the avatar is moved to the starting square.
-A new game can be started by clicking the 'Start Game' button.

 ## Player UI Features

 In addition to the basic game play several UI components have been implemented to provide the player with features to improve the overall experience.

-* Start/Reset Game - This button allows the player to start a new game at any time - even if the current game is still in progress.

-* Save Game - This button allows the cumulative score and gems to be saved to a file.

-* Load Game - This button allows the cumulative score and gems to be restored from a previously saved file.

 * Score - The players score is represented as 'www / ggg' where 'www' is the number of games won and 'ggg' is the number of games played